Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Discussion

-\textit{Discussion}--- We have shown that a conventional multilayer ferromagnet, operated under a steady spin-torque drive, supports a chiral spin-superfluid limit cycle that spontaneously breaks continuous time and space translations and endows long-wavelength magnons with an intrinsically nonreciprocal dispersion.
+We have shown that a conventional multilayer ferromagnet, operated under a steady spin torque drive, supports a chiral spin superfluid limit cycle that spontaneously breaks continuous time and space translations and endows long-wavelength magnons with an intrinsically nonreciprocal dispersion.
 In the comoving, corotating frame, the linearized dynamics are pseudo-Hermitian, and the long-wavelength Goldstone mode obeys a scalar wave equation with a (1+1)D acoustic metric.
 Spatially patterned drives thus act as a kinematic control knob for sonic horizons and Bogoliubov mixing, enabling Hawking-like particle–hole pair production.

 Mechanistically, the nonreciprocity is flow-borne: it originates from the directed SFLC background and the concomitant breaking of Galilean invariance, not from asymmetric couplings or fragile gain--loss balance.
 This separates our diode effect from phenomena such as the non-Hermitian skin effect, where asymmetric hopping is essential.
 In our case, transforming to the superflow frame does not freeze propagation; the two sound speeds remain distinct, and their product and sum control the “light-cone” opening and effective frame-dragging of the acoustic geometry.
 The emergence of an exceptional point and a Goldstone mode provide a unified lens on both the time-crystalline-like order and the particle–hole structure of fluctuations.